HASSAN1A/my_users_api/APIDOCUMENTATION.md

 # Users API documentation

-This r contains the detailed documentation for [Users API](Resources)’s API.
+This documentation contains the detailed documentation for Users API.

 #### Contents